Novelty (locomotive): The replica

-For a reason that is not fully understood, the wheels of the replica were built with very narrow treads.
+For unknown reasons, the wheels of the replica were built with narrow treads.
 It is possible that wheels were scaled off a model in the London Science Museum.
 As a result, it was unable to travel over modern pointwork.

 During the Rocket 150 event, Novelty was carried on a Well wagon, supported in such a way as to allow the engine to be run and its wheels to rotate freely.

 Following the Rocket 150 event, Novelty was steamed on a small number of occasions in Manchester.
 Around 1982, it was sold to the Swedish Railway Museum, Gävle, and left the UK.

 During July 2002, Novelty was collected from its then home in the Ängelholm, for use in a TV programme.
 It was returned to Sweden during the spring of 2003, but made a short visit to the Museum of Science and Industry in Manchester during the autumn of 2005.
 It also made a short visit to the Nuremberg Transport Museum in 2010.